PJLab-ADG/3DTrans/docs/GETTING_STARTED_DB.md

 ### KITTI Dataset
 * Please download the official [KITTI 3D object detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) dataset and organize the downloaded files as follows (the road planes could be downloaded from [[road plane]](https://drive.google.com/file/d/1d5mq0RXRnvHPVeKx6Q612z0YRO1t2wAp/view?usp=sharing), which are optional for data augmentation in the training):
-* If you would like to train [CaDDN](../tools/cfgs/kitti_models/CaDDN.yaml), download the precomputed [depth maps](https://drive.google.com/file/d/1qFZux7KC_gJ0UHEg-qGJKqteE9Ivojin/view?usp=sharing) for the KITTI training set
-* NOTE: if you already have the data infos from `pcdet v0.1`, you can choose to use the old infos and set the DATABASE_WITH_FAKELIDAR option in tools/cfgs/dataset_configs/kitti_dataset.yaml as True.
+* NOTE: if you already have the data infos from `pcdet v0.1`, you can choose to use the old infos and set the DATABASE_WITH_FAKELIDAR option in tools/cfgs/dataset_configs/kitti/OD/kitti_dataset.yaml as True.
 The second choice is that you can create the infos and gt database again and leave the config unchanged.

 ```
 3DTrans